avalanche123/rdaux/README.md

 # RDaux

 RDaux creates beautiful documentation websites from markdown files.
-It is inspired by daux.io and uses redcarpet with pygments.rb to process github-flavored markdown files into beautiful documentation websites and supports ASCII art with help of [Ditaa](http://sourceforge.net/projects/ditaa/).
+It is inspired by [daux.io](http://daux.io/) and uses redcarpet and pygments.rb to process github-flavored markdown files into beautiful documentation websites and supports ASCII art with help of [Ditaa](http://sourceforge.net/projects/ditaa/).

 ## Installation